 That said, if you don’t want to leave downtown and are looking for a quick bite, try a hot dog from the Weiner Wagon!
 It’s a classic food cart and a bit of a VanWa institution.
 Just keep in mind that, while it is one of the cheap places to eat in Vancouver, Washington, it’s cash only!

 Dinner options are endless – from posh riverside eateries to brewery taprooms and random food trucks.
-La Bottega, Sushi Mo and Jorge’s Tequila Factory are all international restaurants in VanWa that get rave reviews.
+La Bottega, Sushi Mo, Little Italy’s Trattoria and Amaro’s Table are all get rave reviews.

-We have marked this map with the top fun things to do in Vancouver, WA.
-Also check out our map of Vancouver, Washington in Google Maps.
+We have marked this map with the top fun things to do in Vancouver, WA!
+Also check out an interactive version on Google Maps.

 More Things To Do Near Vancouver, WA